 WAITING FOR THE POLICE with a walrus passed out on your kitchen floor is an exercise in patience.
 I could only stare at the thing for so long before my eyes grew heavy.

 I tugged on the tape that bound his arms and legs and felt fairly confident that it would hold, but I wasn’t prepared to take too many chances.
 So I jogged back into the bedroom at the other end of the hall.
-On the bed were my clothes for the day along with a pair of Colt Peacemakers, revolvers of a bygone era when the West was wild and untamed.
+As I said earlier, on the bed were my clothes for the day along with a pair of Colt Peacemakers, revolvers of a bygone era when the West was wild and untamed.

 The Peacemakers were custom built and given to me by Colt Firearms.
 I’d grown quite accustom to them.
 Sure, nowadays there’s a passel of shooters to choose from.
 But I like to stick with what I know.
 Besides, I like old things.

-I’m sure I looked every inch the dashing hero in my robe, but I didn’t want to be caught with my pants down when the authorities arrived, so I ignored the clothes for now.
+I’m sure I looked every inch the dashing hero in my robe, but the authorities could arrive at any minute and I didn’t want to be caught with my pants down, so I ignored the clothes for now.

 Once back in the kitchen I realized that the Walrus had begun to smell, or maybe there had been a stench to him the entire time and it just took me leaving the room for a moment to notice.
 Either way, I decided to wait for the police on the front porch with a glass of water and a comic book.